successful-fella/internshala-blood-bank/README.md

 # internshala-blood-bank

-## Packages Used
-- Bootstrap 4
-- Now UI Kit
-- jQuery
-- Pace JS
-- Popper JS
-- Montserrat Google Font
-- Fontawesome Icons

-## Design a simple 'Blood bank' web application
+## Task - Design a simple 'Blood bank' web application

 Assume you are designing a real-life system, that will be used by real users.